vbfox/blog/_drafts/fable-react-2-optimizing-react.md

 ## That's all folks

-Not a lot more to say, avoid `render()`, don't kill the 🐤️🐤️🐤️ !
+Not a lot more to say, avoid `render()`, don't kill the 🐤️🐤️🐤️ in the Fable mine and everything will be fine !

-Next article will be on Elmish and how it tie will all of that.
+Next article will be on Elmish and how it tie with all of that.